yukinoda/KmCaster/README.md

 ## Error Messages

-Java version 14 is required; earlier versions will display the following
+Earlier versions of Java will display the following message:
-message:

 > Error: A JNI error has occurred, please check your installation and try again.